Benta63/CISL_HandGesture/README.md

   * The results we will look at is:
     * All Outside data applied to NN

 * Need to classify how well the algorithm does on certain types of images, e.g. Sleeves/No sleeves, no gloves vs gloves.
-Perhaps do some type of statistical tests??
+Perhaps do some type of statistical tests?

+## Python Packages Used

+* numpy
+ * 1.17.3
+* pandas
+ * 0.25.3
+* pytorch
+ * 1.0.1
+* opencv
+ * 3.4.2
+* scikit-image
+ * 0.15.0
+* scikit-learn
+ * 0.21.3
+* torchvision
+ * 0.2.2
+* matplotlib
+ * 3.1.1
+* Maybe more. idk